 Overview of Ankylosing Spondylitis

-Many people with ankylosing spondylitis have mild episodes of back pain that come and go.
+Many people with ankylosing spondylitis have mild episodes of back pain and stiffness that come and go.
 But others have severe, ongoing pain with loss of flexibility in the spine.
-In the most severe cases, long-term swelling causes two or more bones of the spine to fuse.
-If the rib cage is affected, you may have trouble taking a deep breath.
+In addition, other symptoms may develop if other areas of the body—such as the hips, ribs, shoulders, knees, ankles, and feet—are affected by the disease.

 Who Gets Ankylosing Spondylitis?

 Anyone can get ankylosing spondylitis; however, certain factors may increase your risk for developing the disease.
 These factors include:

 - Family history and genetics.
 If you have a family history of ankylosing spondylitis, you are more likely to develop the disease.

 - Age.
 Most people develop symptoms of ankylosing spondylitis before age 45.
 However, some people develop the disease when they are children or teens.

 - Sex.
 Men are more likely to have ankylosing spondylitis than women.